AdobeDocs/experience-manager-64.en/help/assets/media-handlers.md

 1. Save the workflow.

-Finally, test the modified workflow by adding a new asset to **/content/dam**:
+To test the modified workflow, add an asset to `/content/dam`.

 1. In the file system, get a .tiff image of your choice.
-Rename it to myImage.tiff and copy it to **/content/dam**, for example by using WebDAV.
+Rename it to `myImage.tiff` and copy it to `/content/dam`, for example by using WebDAV.
 1. Go to the **[!UICONTROL CQ5 DAM]** console, for example `http://localhost:4502/libs/wcm/core/content/damadmin.html`.
 1. Open the asset **[!UICONTROL myImage.tiff]** and verify that the flipped image and the three thumbnails have been created.